 This was a deleted scene, but apparently Ms. D and Coach Bolton were supposed to have a musical face-off in the Principal's office.
 That would have been a sight to see, especially since Alyson Reed (Ms. Darbus) formerly played Cassie in A Chorus Line.
 On Broadway.
 The woman has pipes, folks.

-High School Musical two:
+High School Musical 2

 Ryan vs. Chad in a musical baseball game.

-Ryan: You don't think dancing takes game?
+Ryan: You don't think dancing takes some game?

-Ryan: Her mom, makes the best brow— Troy: I know, I've had them.
+Ryan: Her mom makes the best brow— Troy: I know, I've had them.

-Also, Gabriella's confrontation with Sharpay.
+Gabriella's confrontation with Sharpay.

-High School Musical 3: Senior Year:
+High School Musical 3: Senior Year

 Also, when mini-Troy and mini-Chad dance.